West Hollywood, CA 2023

 Explore Related Insights

-At traffic stops, deputies searched Black people 5 times as often as White people.
+At vehicle stops, deputies searched Black drivers 5 times as often as White drivers.

-Deputies searched 122 Black people who did not have any contraband, compared to 71 White people.
+Deputies searched 122 Black drivers who did not have any contraband, compared to 71 White drivers.

 Explore Related Insights

-How can departments reduce disparities in non-traffic stops?
+How can departments reduce disparities in pedestrian stops?

 Explore Related Insights